-Results of the research were presented on Sunday at the American Society for Cell Biology meeting in Washington, D.C.
+Results of the research will be presented Dec.
+5 at the American Society for Cell Biology meeting in Washington D.C.

 Researchers who study Parkinson's disease know that persons with a mutation in the parkin gene are at risk for the disease, and that exposure to agricultural chemicals, including rotenone, cause Parkinson's-like symptoms in animals.
 In addition, long-term epidemiological studies of Parkinson's disease patients have shown a strong link between exposure to pesticides/herbicides and increased risk of developing the disease, Feng noted.